MicrosoftEdge/MicrosoftEdge-Documentation/README.md

 # Conventions

   - Docs are grouped by folders (the structure parallels the IA on the site)
-  - A folder can contain more folders or a readme.md
+  - A folder can contain more folders or a `readme.md`
-  - One .md file per folder
+  - One `.md` file per folder
-  - Folder/directory names are dash-separated (e.g., f12-tools) and lowercase.
+  - Folder/directory names are dash-separated (e.g., `f12-tools`) and lowercase.
 They are used in URLs on the Microsoft Edge Dev site.
 Don't use underscores or PascaleCase/camelCase.
   - Relative links are formatted with only the folder name of the referenced readme doc.
-E.g.,   ../perfomance/  (not ../perfomance/readme.md)
+E.g.,   `../perfomance/`  (not `../perfomance/readme.md`)
-  - Section headers require a space after hashes, formatted as  ## Section Heading *(not ##Section Heading)*.
+  - Section headers require a space after hashes, formatted as  `## Section Heading` *(not `##Section Heading`)*.
 Otherwise the markdown won't parse correctly into the site.

 # Styling

-The following sections you an overview of what elements have been styled up for documentation in the developer portal site.
+The following sections give you an overview of what elements have been styled up for documentation in the developer portal site.

 ## Header elements

-Only the h3 and the h4 elements have a faint separator line underneath them. h1 (use for main title only) and h2 are simply larger text.
+Only the `h3` and the `h4` elements have a faint separator line underneath them. `h1` (use for main title only) and `h2` are simply larger text.

 ### Subsection header